josh9345/Ui-patterns-project/README.md

-# Rick and Morty Accordion
+# Rick and Morty Accordion UI

 Rick and morty accordion UI pattern, this project was built as an exercise in front end design and using an API to fetch and populate data. this application used (https://rickandmortyapi.com/) Api to fetch the character data and using vanilla Javascript, CSS, and HTML to build the ui and populate it with data.